-- I.25 Both the Armed Forces Pension Scheme 2005 and the Armed Forces Pension Scheme 2015 have rules whereby if the member leaves after achieving a certain amount of service (and sometimes also a certain age), although their pension is not payable until the Scheme Retirement Age (Age 65 or State Pension Age), they will receive a lump sum and income known as Early Departure Payments (not classed as pension) from the date of leaving until the date when their pension is due (Scheme Retirement Age). - I.26 These are not pensions and so cannot be subject to a Pension Sharing Order, but are nevertheless payments which are made after leaving as a result of service so have many of the properties of pensions and are an income stream and source of capital for the member.
+I.25 Both the Armed Forces Pension Scheme 2005 and the Armed Forces Pension Scheme 2015 have rules whereby if the member leaves after achieving a certain amount of service (and sometimes also a certain age), although their pension is not payable until the Scheme Retirement Age (Age 65 or State Pension Age), they will receive a lump sum and income known as Early Departure Payments (not classed as pension) from the date of leaving until the date when their pension is due (Scheme Retirement Age).

+I.26 These are not pensions and so cannot be subject to a Pension Sharing Order but are nevertheless payments which are made after leaving as a result of service so have many of the properties of pensions and are an income stream and source of capital for the member.
+They should be taken into account in the normal course of events.